KaranRajpara1/Metal-Surface-Defect-Classification/README.md

 # Metal-Surface-Defect-Classification
-Applied Machine Learning Algorithms like SVM, Random Forest on NEU-DET dataset with Different Feature Extraction method to classify metal surface defect into six classes.
+Applied Machine Learning Algorithms like SVM, Random Forest and KNN on NEU-DET dataset with Different Feature Extraction method to classify metal surface defect into six classes.